-Katarzyna’s paintings meld graphic, patterning of forms with loose strokes of nuanced colour.
-They recall her Polish heritage and the folk art tradition and display her confident and acute bold sense of colour.
+Katarzyna’s paintings meld graphic, patterning of forms with loose strokes of paint.
+They recall her Polish heritage and the folk art tradition and display her confident and bold use of colour.

 Katarzyna studied at St. Martin's School of Art in London and received a travel bursary to study Fine Art at the Warsaw Academy of Arts in Poland.
 She has worked as a designer and illustrator and set up the Art House trail in Leicester.